Managing your Snowflake Integration

 Datameer Administrators can access the 'Snowflake Settings' page where they can manage the Snowflake integration in their Datameer instance.

-To open the 'Snowflake Settings' page, click on the wheel icon in the top right of any page in Datameer and select "SNOWFLAKE SETTINGS".
+To open the 'Snowflake Settings' page, click on the settings icon on the top right of any page in Datameer and select "Snowflake Settings".

 Changing the Username/ Password#

 Changing your account credentials might be necessary for the following reasons:

 - switching from the trial account to update Datameer with a dedicated service account

 - an erroneously wrong service account during the setup

 To change your credentials, select the "SNOWFLAKE SETTINGS" tab -> "Service Account", enter the required credentials and confirm with "Apply".
 A snackbar message confirms the success.

 Any permission changes that are done in Snowflake and associated to Datameer, must be updated in Datameer as well.

 An example for this would be that a user has no permissions to publish tables to Snowflake.
 After changing the capabilities in Snowflake for that, the Datameer admin must refresh the connection in order to reflect the changes in Datameer.
 Note that the schemas are not fetched as well after refreshing the connection.